kh40sx/infoset/README.md

 $ PYTHONPATH="${PYTHONPATH}:/opt/infoset/lib"
 $ export PYTHONPATH
 ```

+# Apache Configuration Samples

+The `examples/apache` directory includes sample files to create a:

+1. dedicated infoset site (`sites-available.example.org.conf`)
+2. URI of an existing site (`conf-available.example.conf`)

-# Configuration
+# infoset Configuration Samples

-The `examples/etc/` directory includes a sample file that can be edited. infoset assumes all files in this directory, or any other specified configuration directory, only contains infoset configuration files.
+The `examples/etc` directory includes a sample files that can be edited. infoset assumes all files in this directory, or any other specified configuration directory, only contains infoset configuration files.
 Most user will only need to edit the three files supplied.

 Feel free to use the `etc/` directory as your permanent configuration file location.

 ## Sample Configuration File
 Here is a sample configuration file that will be explained later in detail. infoset will attempt to contact hosts with each of the parameter sets in the `snmp_group` section till successful.
 ```
+web_directory: /home/example/public_html
+data_directory: /home/example/infoset/data

 hosts:
     - host1
     - host2